kapouer/sharpie/README.md

 * next() when 404
 * or next(err) with err.status = res.statusCode

-Since version 3.4 it is possible to use imagemagick to convert to ico file format:
+Since version 4.10 it is possible to output ico file format:

-* im
-  path to im's convert executable.
-None is set by default.
 * sizes
   the sizes of the favicon in ico format, separated by a comma. defaults to 64,32,16.